Sign up for email updates from Alabama Cattlemen’s Association

 Alabama Beef Cattle Facts

 Beef cattle production ranks second behind broilers in cash receipts among Alabama farm commodities.
-Alabama cattle producers sold $391 million worth of cattle and calves last year.
+Alabama cattle producers sold $501 million worth of cattle and calves last year.
 Cattle are produced in every county and cattle production represents a $2.5 billion industry in Alabama.
 The state’s climate and land are ideally suited for growing forages and raising cattle.

-Cattle Numbers Increase
+Cattle Numbers

 Value of Cattle Inventory & Hay Crops

-The total value of cattle on Alabama farms in 2020 was $2.46 billion.
+The total value of cattle on Alabama farms in 2022 was $2.5 billion.
 The value per head on January 1 was $1,200.

 Alabama cattle depend on hay as a major winter feed source and cattlemen produce a lot of hay each year.
-In 2020 2.33 million tons of hay was harvested from 750,000 acres.
-The total value of the hay crop was $218 million.
+In 2022 1.768 million tons of hay was harvested from 680,000 acres.
+The total value of the hay crop was $205 million.

 Beef Demand Still Strong

-Eighth In Number of Beef Cattle Farms
+17th In Number of Beef Cattle

-Alabama cattle producers primarily have cow-calf farms each year the calf crop is sold and shipped to stocker programs in the Midwest or directly feedlots for finishing A statewide network of 27 livestock auctions provide easy access markets to sell cattle.
+Alabama cattle producers primarily have cow-calf farms each year the calf crop is sold and shipped to stocker programs in the Midwest or directly feedlots for finishing A statewide network of 22 livestock auctions provide easy access markets to sell cattle.

 Forage Number One Resource